 In some cases, power purchase agreements provide a good source of income for renewable energy projects to utilise for future repairs.
-In this regard, prudent financial management is very important.
+It is useful to ensure that learners.
+In this regards prudent financial management is very important.
 Here are some tips for managing the cash flow in renewable energy projects:

 - Ensure that all income generated, and all expenses made is recorded by a nominated treasurer.
-A committee must exist consisting of a leader and a treasurer to approve the use of funds and all income and expenses must be - Keep all receipts and invoices as proof of expenses or income.
-This must be kept carefully to allow the committee or any stakeholder to see these whenever required. - Ensure that the committee looking after that renewable energy project meets every month to be briefed on the financial status of the project. i.e., how much money has come in and how much used, and how to continue to operate and maintain the system. - Each year the committee should present an audited report of finances to the stakeholders and even use this chance to elect new committee members to look after the project if there is interest from stakeholders to join the committee.
+A committee must exist consisting of a leader and a treasurer to approve use of funds and all income and expenses must be recorded. - Keep all receipts and invoices as proof of expenses or income.
+This must be kept carefully to allow the committee or any stakeholder to see these whenever required.

+- Ensure that the committee looking after that renewable energy project meets every month of so to be briefed on the financial status of the project. i.e., how much money has come in and how much used. - Each year the committee should present an audited report of finances to the stakeholders and even use this chance to elect new committee members to look after the project if there is interest from stakeholders to join the committee.

-1. Now (in 7 above) your loan amount including interest becomes \$1000.
-Using the annual saving of \$120, calculate the payback period.
+1. Now (in 7 above) your loan amount including interest becomes VT100,000.
+Using the annual saving of VT12,000, calculate the payback period.

+Payback =

+$$\frac{VT1000}{VT120}$$

-$$Payback = \frac{$1000}{$120} = 8.33 years (8 years, 3 months and 29 days)$$
+= 8.33years (8 years, 3 months and 29 days)

 - 1. Suppose your village discussed in a village meeting that they want to install a renewable energy system for the village.
 The power requirements are as follows: - b.
 There are 10 households in the village. - c.
-Each household requires 50 watts' power. - d.
+Each household require 50 watts' power. - d.
 Each household will have DC power only with light and for radio.

 The village has access to water stream.
-Your village head found a catalogue from the department of energy which has some information on renewable energy system and price.
+Your village head found a catalogue from department of energy which has some information on renewable energy system and price.
 The information is as follows:

 - a.
-A 600W pico-hydro (turbine and generator) system costs \$700. - b.
-Other cost to have the pico-hydro system (wiring, battery, controllers) operational will cost \$1300. - c.
-A 75W solar panel, battery and controller costs \$180 including installation.
+A 600W pico-hydro (turbine and generator) system costs VT70,000. - b.
+Other cost to have the pico-hydro system (wiring, battery, controllers) operational will cost VT130,000 - c.
+A 75W solar panel, battery, and controller costs VT18,000 including installation.

-Each household in your village has fuel cost of \$5/week to provide light and \$2/week for radio battery.
+Each household in your village has fuel cost of VT500/ week to provide light and VT200/week for radio battery.